patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 Our latest major release introduces new support and functionality to PatternFly, including:

 - React 18 support,
-- Official dark theme support, and
+- Official dark theme support,
-- An enhanced system of CSS classes and variables.
+- An enhanced system of CSS classes and variables,
+- And more!

-To learn about the biggest changes in this release, read our [release highlights](/get-started/release-higlights.md).
+To learn about the most significant changes in this release, read our [release highlights](/get-started/release-higlights.md).
+A detailed list of all changes can be found in our [major release notes](get-started/upgrade.md#major-release-notes).

-This guide outlines the major steps you should take to upgrade your product's codebase from PatternFly 4 to PatternFly 5, as well as a detailed list of our [major release notes](get-started/upgrade.md#major-release-notes).
+This guide outlines the major steps you should take to upgrade your product's codebase from PatternFly 4 to PatternFly 5.

 ## Get help

 If you need support as you upgrade to PatternFly 5, the PatternFly team is here to help.
 Reach out to us on [Slack](https://join.slack.com/t/patternfly/shared_invite/zt-1npmqswgk-bF2R1E2rglV8jz5DNTezMQ) or ask a question on our [GitHub discussion board](https://github.com/orgs/patternfly/discussions).
 We'll always do our best to answer your questions and connect you with the right people quickly.

 # Upgrade your product's codebase

 When you upgrade your product to PatternFly 5, several breaking changes will likely be introduced to your product’s codebase.
 We are using a suite of Codemods to simplify and streamline the upgrade process.
-Instead of requiring you to manually identify errors and issues in your codebase, you can run our Codemods to quickly identify and fix all issues.
+Instead of requiring you to manually identify all errors and issues in your codebase, you can run our Codemods to quickly identify and fix major issues.
+Keep in mind that some changes will still require manual intervention, but our Codemods can automatically fix a large amount of issues and flag any issues that do require manual work.

-To utilize our Codemods, you can [view the project on GitHub](https://github.com/patternfly/pf-codemods/) and refer to the following instructions.
+To utilize our Codemods, refer to the following instructions.
+You can also [view the project on GitHub](https://github.com/patternfly/pf-codemods/) for additional details.

 ##  Run our Codemods